tonyshawjr/ghst_/README.md

-# ghst_ - Multi-Client Social Media Scheduling Tool
+# ghst_ - Self-Hosted Social Media Management Suite

 ## Overview
-ghst_ is a powerful, mobile-responsive multi-client social media scheduling platform designed for agencies and social media managers.
-Built with a hacker/crypto aesthetic, it provides a stylish dashboard for managing multiple clients' social media accounts, scheduled posts, and media uploads across desktop, tablet, and mobile devices.
+ghst_ is a powerful, self-hosted social media management platform designed for coaches, consultants, and boutique social media managers.
+This is a **one-time purchase (LTD)** solution that you install on your own server, giving you complete control and ownership of your social media management workflow.
+Built with a sleek hacker/crypto aesthetic, it provides everything you need to manage multiple clients professionally.

+### 🎯 Perfect For:
+- **Coaches** managing their own social presence
+- **Consultants** handling 5-20 client accounts
+- **Boutique Social Media Managers** who want to own their tools
+- **Freelancers** tired of expensive monthly subscriptions

+### 💰 Pricing Model:
+- **One-time purchase** - No monthly fees, ever
+- **Self-hosted** - Install on your own server
+- **Bring Your Own APIs** - Use your own API keys for AI and social platforms
+- **Unlimited clients** - No artificial limits on growth

 ## Tech Stack
 - **Backend**: PHP 8+ (vanilla PHP for cPanel compatibility)